+Before docking, docking grids were calculated with the grid box centered on the known NAD+ binding site, with partial charges for this ligand taken from the above-mentioned semi-empirical Epik calculation.
+For some docking simulations, which had difficulty reproducing the expected binding mode, such as the Sir2 AB pocket docking, optional ligand positional constraints, H-bond or metal constraints, hydrophobic constraints, and excluded volumes were added.
+In particular, an excluded volume was place in the C pocket for AB docking.

+Using the previously setup grid, Glide was run in both SP (standard precision) and XP (extra precision) modes.
+Since Glide does not allow for receptor flexibility in docking, van der Waals (vdW) radius scaling softens the potential for nonpolar atoms in the receptor.
+The vdW radius was initially set at 0.85 (no scaling) with a partial charge cutoff of 0.15, then decreased to 0.50 in cases to minimize steric obstructions.
+Partial charges for the ligand were determined by the semi-emperical method, PROPKA, while partial charges on the protein default to the values in the OPLS 2005 force field.

-This protocol iteratively uses Glide and Prime to exhaustively consider possible binding modes and the associated conformational changes within receptor active site.
+The Induced Fit protocol iteratively uses Glide and a side chain optimization algorithm called PLOP (Jacobson, Friesner et al. 2002) to exhaustively consider possible binding modes and the associated conformational changes within receptor active site.
 Traditional Glide does not enumerate changes to the side chains or backbone of the receptor.
-Traditional docking for Sir2 and SIRT3 is not sufficient when the starting crystal structure is not from a co-crystallized structure with NAD+ in the desired binding mode because a loop as well as side chains move upon binding of NAD+ and upon NAD+ changing from the AC to the AB binding pocket. [show picture NAD+ AB / AC for Sir2Af2: note, the B pocket is very open in Sir2Af2, unlike in SIRT3; thus Sir2Af2 can do traditional docking, except for Arg36 which must move out of B pocket]
+Traditional docking for Sir2 and SIRT3 is not sufficient when the starting crystal structure is not from a co-crystallized structure with NAD+ in the desired binding mode because a loop as well as side chains move upon binding of NAD+ and upon NAD+ changing from the AC to the AB binding pocket (cross docking studies). [show picture NAD+ AB / AC for Sir2Af2: note, the B pocket is very open in Sir2Af2, unlike in SIRT3; thus Sir2Af2 can do traditional docking, except for Arg36 which must move out of B pocket]